camunda/camunda/CONTRIBUTING.md

 4. Follow the [Google Java Format](https://github.com/google/google-java-format#intellij-android-studio-and-other-jetbrains-ides)
    and [Zeebe Code Style](https://github.com/zeebe-io/zeebe/wiki/Code-Style) while coding.
 5. Implement the required changes on your branch and regularly push your changes to the origin so that the CI can run.
-Code formatting, style and license header are fixed automatically by running maven.
+Code formatting, style, and license header are fixed automatically by running maven.
 Checkstyle violations have to be fixed manually.